Cholesterol can be a complex topic with a lot of mixed messaging.

 - The same cannot be said about improvements in dietary quality without changes in body composition.

 One example of this I will use is a study called The SMILEs Trial.
-It was a study on nutrition for depression, but there finding in relation to cholesterol were particularly relevant for this section.
+It was a study on nutrition for depression, but their findings in relation to cholesterol were particularly relevant for this section.

 The participants dramatically improved their dietary quality.
 They ate more healthy fats, less saturated fat, more wholegrains, more fibre, more fruits and vegetables.